dara-mtl/better-post-filter-widgets-for-elementor/readme.txt

 == Description ==

 The only free Elementor plugin for unlimited pro-grade filtering of all your post content.
-Filter by taxonomies, custom fields, ACF, meta fields, and numeric ranges – with seamless integration, no restrictions, and full customization.
+Filter by taxonomies, custom fields, ACF, relational fields, and numeric ranges – with seamless integration, no restrictions, and full customization.
 Get advanced filtering features without paying for limitations.

 ### Filter Widget Key Features:
 - Compatible with Elementor Pro post widget, ACF, WooCommerce and most translation plugins.
 - Filter any post type.
 - Customizable filter items list with easy re-ordering options.
-- Filter anything using taxonomies, custom field/ACF, and numeric fields.
+- Filter anything using taxonomies, custom fields/ACF, relational and numeric fields.
 - Keyword search support for custom field/ACF.
 - Various filter types catered to diverse use-cases: checkboxes, radio buttons, label list, dropdown, numeric range, select2 (single & multiple select).
 - Fine-tune the filter with the choice of relation (AND or OR) between terms and parents.